 Federal Fair Housing Amendments Act

-The Federal Fair Housing Amendments Act (FHAA) states that no individual can be denied housing based on race, gender, color or heritage.
+The Federal Fair Housing Amendments Act (FHAA) states that no individual can be denied housing based on race, gender, color, or heritage.
 In 1888, the act was amended to include individuals with disabilities.
 This means that as long as the disabled person provides the proper documentation, they cannot be denied housing due to their emotional support animal, the same as a person with a wheelchair could not be denied.
 Under this act, apartments and housing communities that would normally limit or disallow pets are required to make reasonable accommodations for emotional support animals.
-This law not only applies to public housing or housing receiving Federal financial assistance, but also to private housing.
-Note that while the disabled person is allowed to have emotional service animals accompany them at their residence, this law does not cover any damage or endangerment caused to fellow tenants, as the handler is responsible for the dog’s care and behavior.
+This law not only applies to public housing or housing receiving Federal financial assistance but also to private housing.
+Note that while the disabled person can have emotional service animals accompany them at their residence, this law does not cover any damage or endangerment caused to fellow tenants, as the handler is responsible for the dog’s care and behavior.

 The Air Carrier Access Act